 Surgery to correct the defect is needed.
 If the rectum connects with other organs, these organs will also need to be repaired.
 A temporary colostomy (connecting the end of the large intestine to the abdomen wall so that stool can be collected in a bag) is often needed.

 Most defects can successfully be corrected with surgery.
 Most children with mild defects do very well.
 However, constipation can be a problem.

-Children who have more complex surgeries still usually have control over their bowel movements.
-However, they often need to follow a bowel program, which includes eating high-fiber foods, taking stool softeners, and sometimes using enemas.
+Children who have more complex surgeries still have control over their bowel movements most of the time.
+However, they often need to follow a bowel program.
+This includes eating high-fiber foods, taking stool softeners, and sometimes using enemas.

 Some children may need more surgery.

 This problem is often found when the newborn infant is first examined.
 Call your health care provider if a child that was treated for imperforate anus has abdominal pain or fails to develop any bowel control by the age of 3.

 Warner BW.
 Pediatric surgery.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 18th ed.
 Philadelphia, Pa: Saunders Elsevier; 2007:chap 71.

 Stafford SJ, Klein MD.
 Surgical conditions of the anus and rectum.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.19th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 336.